mia-platform/documentation/docs/development_suite/identity-and-access-management/console-levels-and-permission-management.md

 Roles can be assigned at both Project and its Runtime Environments levels from the Identities portal of the specific Project Settings Area.

 :::info
-Note that into Project Identities portal, only those Identities on which a Company role has previously been assigned are shown.
+Please note that, inside Project Identities portal, only those Identities on which a Company role has previously been assigned are shown.
-For each of them, therefore, the inherited permissions granted by Company role assignment at Company level will be visible.
-In this way, it will be possible to identify which additional permissions among those mentioned in he following table can be assigned at Project and Runtime Environments levels.
+For each of them, therefore, the permissions inherited from the Company role assignment at the Company level will be visible.
+In this way, it will be possible to identify which additional permissions among those mentioned in the following table can be assigned at Project and Runtime Environments levels.
 :::

 |              Capabilities                                                  | Permissions key                                        | Guest  | Reporter | Developer | Maintainer | Project Administrator | Company Owner |